Aidan900/ppa-nbody-collisions/README.md

 # ppa-nbody-collisions
-Assignment for CCE3015 Programming Parallel Architecture, implementing nbody with collisions using CUDA.
+Assignment for CCE3015 Programming Parallel Architectures, implementing nbody with collisions using CUDA.